in

 What are the Average Annual Salaries by Country?

 Comparing average annual salaries across countries provides an international perspective on compensation levels.
-According to the most recent 2023 data from OECD, here are the average annual wages for the top 10 highest-earning countries:
+According to the most recent 2023 data from the OECD, here are the average annual wages for the top 10 highest-earning countries:

 RankCountryAverage Annual Salary